Sally Hamlin: Biography

-On June 25, 1925 Sally married James Tinker Denton a widower in Manhattan.
+On June 25, 1925 Sally married James Tinker Denton, a widower, in Manhattan.
 Sally became a step mother to Arthur Shaw Denton, James Thomas Denton and Florence Ann Denton.
 Sally and James T. had a child of their own Martha Louise Denton who was born in January of 1927.
-James T. passed away 15 October 1950 in New York State.
+James T. died 15 October 1950 in New York State.

 On November 1, 1926, Sally Hamlin signed another contract with Victor, this one for a two-year period.
 While her earlier recordings had been made by the acoustic recording process, this group was recorded using the new electrical process, introduced in early 1925.
 Victor had her re-record some of her previous readings utilizing the new electrical process, and recorded some new titles such as "The Little Kitten That Would Not Wash Its Face" and Lewis Carroll's Jabberwocky.
 Among this group is her record of "The Night Before Christmas" and "The Shoemaker And The Elves".
 This record contains perhaps the first instance of sampling in a commercial recording.
 Sally's recordings of these two famous Christmas pieces contain musical fade-ins from other records in Victor's catalog (among them, Elsie Baker's record of "Silent Night").
 Although it was surely done as a cost-cutting measure, being cheaper than hiring an orchestra or a pianist, it nevertheless is sampling by definition.
 None of Sally Hamlin's work has ever been officially reissued commercially on LP or compact disc.

 Later in life, Sally Hamlin married Karl M. Chworowsky, a minister of the Unitarian Church.
 They were both accomplished pianists who gave recitals together.
-She outlived him by 23 years, passing away at the age of 84 in Bar Harbor, Maine.
+She outlived him by 23 years, dying at the age of 84 in Bar Harbor, Maine.
 She is buried in the Hamlin family plot at Mount Hope Cemetery in Bangor, Maine.